Complex QA and language models hybrid architectures, Survey: Solving with training

 \subsubsection{Transfer learning, knowledge \& domain adaptation, continual learning}

-Those techniques leverage an already trained model which captured expected knowledge and/or logic for my target domain or application, which we then fine-tune using techniques explained above.
+leverage knowledge and/or logic of an already trained model to re-use it in a target domain or application, which we then fine-tune.
 This enables faster adaptation to target usage and allows to address a task even when there is not enough data available.
 Transfer learning could be further divided into inductive (related task) and transductive (same task, new domain) learning, unlabeled to labeled transfer (similar to unsupervised pre-training to fine-tuning), and feature and parameter transfer (capture high level concepts of domain).
-A model can be very efficient on a given knowledge domain but will be later enable to process new questions requiring new or updated facts, this highlights the need for continual knowledge update in models which can be covered with continual learning technique~\citep{yuanUnifiedQuestionGeneration2022, scialomFinetunedLanguageModels2022}.
+A model can be very efficient on a given knowledge domain in 2021 but will be later enable to process new questions requiring new or updated facts, this can be addressed by continual learning techniques~\citep{keContinualLearningLanguage2023}, or adding context to question prompt (\autoref{single_pass_prompt_engineering}), or by training to use an external information retriever (e.g. \autoref{HP5}).